top of page

 • “I’m proud of you for starting, even if it’s messy.”

-And a little note to remember: Their therapy is theirs, even if you're offering support or financial assistance, it's important they feel autonomous and able to choose how much they share - not that they owe you feedback.
+Remember: Their therapy is theirs.
+Even if you're offering support or financial assistance, it's important they feel autonomous and able to choose how much they share.
+They do not owe you feedback.

-The most effective support at this stage is often practical, especially because therapy can be intense.
-Even if it's 'only' one hour of their time with the therapist per week they may feel tired afterwards and may need time to collect their thoughts or do homework set, like reading chapters, journaling, practicing techniques, listening to meditation audios, or trying out new behaviours.
-You can support therapy by:
+The most effective support at this stage is often practical.
+Therapy can be intense and hard to make space for.
+Even if it's 'only' one hour of their time with the therapist per week, they may feel tired afterward and need time to collect their thoughts or do homework set, like reading chapters, journaling, practicing techniques, or trying out new behaviors.
+You can support their therapy by:

-• Help with childcare cover for an appointment
+• Helping with childcare cover for an appointment.

-• Ensuring they have a quiet house if their therapy is online (perhaps taking the kids or dogs out for the duration of their session so there aren't distracting noises in the house)
+• Ensuring they have a quiet house if their therapy is online (perhaps taking the kids or dogs out for the duration of their session).

-• Offering to read anything that will help you to understand them or the process they're going through better (e.g. any handouts they've been that they think you'd also benefit from absorbing)
+• Offering to read anything that will help you understand them or the process they're going through better (e.g., any handouts they think you would also benefit from).

-• Offer problem-solving space for any logistics that's making homework hard e.g. when to fit in their meditation or journalling at the start or end of the day, perhaps you can build in time in the evening, or after dinner (if you live together).
+• Offering problem-solving space for any logistics making homework hard (e.g., when to fit in their meditation or journaling at the start or end of the day).

-• Am I starting to be completely overwhelmed by this situation?
+• Am I starting to feel completely overwhelmed by this situation?

 • Am I becoming the emotional regulator for both of us?